-Development proposals within the designated local green spaces will be managed in accordance with national Green Belt policy.
+Development proposals within the designated local green spaces will only be supported in very special circumstances.

-The unique character and heritage of the area is conserved
+The separate identities of the area's communities are protected The unique character and heritage of the area is conserved

-9 Transport
+9 TRANSPORT

 - 9.1 One of the key issues for the Parish is transport, but there is sometimes confusion over what kinds of transport issues a neighbourhood plan can address.
 Many traffic matters fall outside the scope of planning.
 For example, changes to traffic management on existing transport networks are usually a matter for the highway authority to deal with.
 So, changes to parking restrictions, speed limits, signage, weight restrictions, highways maintenance and traffic circulation fall outside the scope of a neighbourhood plan. - 9.2 However, our Neighbourhood Plan does highlight localised transport issues that need to be addressed when considering development proposals.